-To evaluate the background work concerning Wi-Fi Network, the adequacy of the training undertaken, the accessibility to households, the functionality of the electronic questionnaire, logistical arrangements, etc. a pilot survey was undertaken with valuable lessons learnt.
+A pilot survey was undertaken to evaluate the background work concerning the Wi-Fi Network, the adequacy of the training undertaken, the accessibility to households, the functionality of the electronic questionnaire, logistical arrangements, etc. This Pilot Survey provided valuable lessons which were used in the final survey.

 The main survey has been completed albeit later than expected.
-This was primarily due to issues around accessibility, identification and training of assessors, access to Wi-FI Networks, etc. The compilation of the outcomes is underway with the final Document being presented to the MEC: Roads & Transport imminent.
+This was primarily due to issues around accessibility, identification and training of assessors, access to Wi-Fi Networks, etc.